Tenant Eviction Solicitors

 Serve notice

-We prepare and serve a legally valid Section 21 or Section 8 notice, depending on your grounds for eviction, ensuring it meets all statutory requirements.
+We prepare and serve a legally valid Section 8 notice, advising on the correct statutory grounds and notice periods to ensure full compliance.

 • 4